yanoschik/PiPan_Cam/README.md

 ### Usage with motioneye
 Current (2016/07/06) version of [motioneye](https://github.com/ccrisan/motioneye) only offers a limited way of interfacing external/custom commands... via action buttons - see [here](https://github.com/ccrisan/motioneye/wiki/Action-Buttons).
-<br/>And you can use this to call your scripts, which move the camera simply by clicking overlay buttons within the camaera view :)
+<br/>And you can use this to call your scripts, which move the camera simply by clicking overlay buttons within the camera view :)

 I've set that up using the scripts in [examples](/examples/) folder like this: